The 4 Most Common Myths of Roll Forming Metal

 Pre-punched sheets that have gone through a turret punch press or a laser cutting center can be roll formed via hand-feeding of each sheet.

-It can require a bit more maneuvering, but you don't need high volumes or loose tolerances to get your money's worth out of roll forming.
-On the contrary, companies who use roll forming are very satisfied with value and quality of roll formed parts.
+Roll forming can require a bit more maneuvering, but you don't need high volumes or loose tolerances to get your money's worth out of roll forming services.
+On the contrary, companies who use roll forming are usually very satisfied with the value and quality of roll formed parts.